-Continue our double-impact strategy of investing NMTCs to directly benefit low-income communities and using proceeds from those transactions to invest in other BlueHub initiatives that additionally benefit low-income communities.
+Continue our double-impact strategy of investing NMTCs to directly benefit lowincome communities and using proceeds from those transactions to invest in other BlueHub initiatives that additionally benefit low-income communities.

 We will use earned revenue from NMTC allocations to expand the capacity of existing BlueHub programs as well as invest in the creation of new BlueHub affiliates and initiatives as needed.
-NMTC revenue is an important source of income that enables us to strengthen the balance sheet of BlueHub overall to ensure financial readiness and nimbleness to respond proactively and affirmatively to economic and other crises that may arise to impact low-income communities.
+NMTC revenue is an important source of income that enables us to strengthen the energy school in rural Trenton, NC that returns more energy to the grid than it consumes.
+Photo credit: Tom Holdsworth Photography balance sheet of BlueHub overall to ensure financial readiness and nimbleness to respond proactively and affirmatively to economic and other crises that may arise to impact low-income communities.